Remove the bandage after one to two hours if home/ after 4-5 hours if you’re not going straight home.

 Following all of these simple steps will ensure that you end up with the best result with minimal complications and your tattoo will stay looking bright and beautiful for many years to come

-TOUCH-UP POLICY: (If situation occurs when there is a retouch needed then this applies.
-Except lip and finger tattoos) Tattoos that are charged more than $500, every artist (residential/traveling) is responsible for up to 1-hour free retouch valued at $150.
-Tattoos that are charged no more than $500 are granted 30 minutes’ free retouch valued at $80
+TOUCH UP POLICY: (If a situation occurs in which a retouch needed 3-6 months after a finished tattoo, then this applies.)
+For tattoos that are charged more than $500, every artist (residential/traveling) is responsible for up to 1-hour free retouch valued at $150.
+Tattoos that are charged no more than $500 are granted 30 minutes free retouch valued at $80 (Excludes lip and finger tattoos)